 Vegan Gingerbread Cut-Out Cookies

-- 2 teaspoons Gingerbread spice + an extra 1/4 teaspoon ground ginger Use store-bought or my blend OR SEE NOTES at bottom for sub!
+- 2 teaspoons Gingerbread spice + an extra 1/4 teaspoon ground ginger (Use store-bought or my blend OR SEE NOTES below for sub)

 - 1/4 teaspoon baking soda